actris-cloudnet/dataportal-docs/netcdf.md

 programs.
 Hence use no more than 7 bits per byte, and if you need more bits, consider providing two bit fields.
-Rather than use a `units` attribute, the variable should use a `definition` attribute, where each line (separated by the new-line character) indicates the meaning either of each value, or of each bit.
+Rather than use a `units` attribute, the variable should use a `definition` attribute, where each line (separated by the newline character) indicates the meaning either of each value, or of each bit.
 In the case of status fields, we could have:

 <dl>